 It is a little bit annoying when someone you know seems to be able to do with ease something you find impossible (and I said “seems to”), but that is just the way it is.I don’t subscribe to the view that you can achieve anything if you keep plugging away.
 It’s a stirring call-to-arms if you are a schoolteacher but patently absurd, and often peddled by people who are basking in their own fame and fortune.
 When should you face up to the fact that you can’t do it, pack it in and move on?
 Or admit that what you were once quite proud of is – at best – mediocre.
 Can you happily shrug your shoulders and say, “I know it’s not brilliant, but at least I had a go?

 Or is it?
-I do think you can be proud of your efforts even if you don’t win a prize… but it is also important what other people think.
-Because it’s possible that you do possess talent, but not for what you’ve been plugging away at.
-I believe I can become a better writer, even at 63, and I am prepared to try a little bit harder.
-But I can’t claim to be motivated by a burning desire to be the best in the world or prove everyone else wrong.
-No-one else cares.
-Sob.

-Writing a longish piece was an immersive experience.
-It took almost a year, off and on.
-Where do our ideas come from and how do they develop and join up?
-I haven’t a clue.
-A lot seemed to be happening while I was asleep or half-asleep.
-I am not sure if or when I’ll have the energy to write another one.
-There are a lot of other things in the world worth trying.
-Maybe I should get out the watercolours after all.

-I eventually managed to put together 40,000 words of tongue-in-cheek “humour”.
-This is an excerpt.

-NB For the avoidance of doubt: Maxwell isn’t anything like me (he went to Cambridge and lives in Stockwell, for goodness’ sake, and he’s by no means a model citizen).

-Amended wording | It is a little bit annoying when someone you know seems to be able to do with ease something you find impossible (and I said “seems to”), but that is just the way it is.I don’t subscribe to the view that you can achieve anything if you keep plugging away.
-It’s a stirring call-to-arms if you are a schoolteacher but patently absurd, and often peddled by people who are basking in their own fame and fortune.
-When should you face up to the fact that you can’t do it, pack it in and move on?
-Or admit that what you were once quite proud of is – at best – mediocre.
-Can you happily shrug your shoulders and say, “I know it’s not brilliant, but at least I had a go?

-Or is it?
 I do think you can be proud of your efforts even if you don’t win a prize… but it is important what other people think.
 Because it’s possible that you do have some talent, but not for what you’ve been plugging away at.
 I believe I can become a better writer, even at 63, and I am prepared to try a little bit harder.
 But I can’t claim to be motivated by a burning desire to prove everyone else wrong.
 No-one else cares.
 Sob.

 Writing a longish piece was an immersive experience.
 It took almost a year, off and on.
 Where do our ideas come from and how do they develop and join up?
 I haven’t a clue.
 A lot seemed to be going on while I was asleep or half-asleep.
 I am not sure if or when I’ll find the energy to write another one.
 There are a lot of other things in the world worth trying.
 Maybe I should get out the Winsor and Newtons after all.

 I eventually managed to put together 40,000 words of tongue-in-cheek “humour”.
 Here is an excerpt.

 NB For the avoidance of doubt: Maxwell isn’t anything like me (he went to Cambridge and lives in Stockwell, for goodness’ sake, and he’s by no means a model citizen).